Some Incredible Drawings of Thomas Edison’s Inventions

 Automatic Telegraph (Patent Number: US96681A)

-The automatic telegraph was invented by Edison in the year 1869 and was patented subsequently.
-The peculiarity of this machine is that it can transmit messages at 60-120 words per minute that are almost three times faster than what hand operators can deliver.
+The automatic telegraph was invented by Edison in the year 1869 and was subsequently patented.
+The peculiarity of this machine is that it can transmit messages at 60-120 words per minute, that are almost three times faster than what hand operators can deliver.

 automatic_telegraph